 Teacher: Teachers are responsible for clearly communicating student expectations.
+Teachers will reply to student/parent emails within 24 business hours.
 Teachers are also responsible for notifying parents/guardians when their student is struggling considerably with the material or is not performing as expected.
 See Deficiency Notices below.